doingodswork/deflix-stremio/README.md

 [Deflix](https://www.deflix.tv) addon for [Stremio](https://stremio.com)

-Finds movies on YTS, The Pirate Bay, 1337x and ibit and automatically turns your selected torrent into a cached HTTP stream from a debrid provider like RealDebrid, for high speed 4k streaming and **no P2P uploading**.
+Finds movies on YTS, The Pirate Bay, 1337x, RARBG and ibit and automatically turns your selected torrent into a cached HTTP stream from a debrid provider like RealDebrid, for high speed 4k streaming and **no P2P uploading**.

 Currently supported providers: